Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 They may also have other colonies of microorganisms.
 These include Lactococcus lactis, Leuconostoc mesenteroides, and Acetobacter orientalis.

-Depending on your brew, it can even sometimes have a little sour beer-like flavor or taste.
+Depending on your brew, it can even sometimes have a little sour/tangy beer-like flavor or taste.
 This is because it contains yeast which can break down its chemical composition into alcohol and carbon dioxide.

 If you like it on the sweeter side, you can add a touch of fruits or sweeteners, and you are good to go.